Disabled Man Trying To Getting On A Ramp

 Meet Our Team & Specialized Services

-Dr. Jane Smith, an MS specialist with over 15 years of experience, leads the team at Foothills Neurology.
+Dr. Jane Smith, a specialist with over 15 years of experience, leads the team at Foothills Neurology.
 The facility in Arizona boasts an on-site infusion suite, a rehabilitation gym, and support groups to enhance patient care.

-- Can Multiple Sclerosis be cured?
+• Can it be cured?
 Currently, there is no cure, but treatments exist to manage symptoms and progression.

-- How is Multiple Sclerosis diagnosed?
+• How is it diagnosed?
 Diagnosis involves neurological exams, MRI scans, and sometimes spinal fluid analysis.

-- Who’s at risk?
-While anyone can develop MS, factors include age, gender, and family history.
+• Who’s at risk?
+While anyone can develop it, factors include age, gender, and family history.

-- Is MS hereditary?
+• Is it hereditary?
 While not directly hereditary, genetics can play a role in susceptibility.

 Take Action

-Understanding MS and its impact is crucial for effective management.
-At Foothills Neurology in Arizona, our team is dedicated to providing personalized Multiple Sclerosis care.
-Schedule an evaluation with our experts today and take the first step towards better health.
+Understanding MS and its impact is crucial for effective management and long-term wellness.
+At Foothills Neurology in Arizona, our team is dedicated to providing personalized care.
+Schedule an evaluation with our experts today and take the first step towards better health and improved quality of life.
 For further information, visit the National MS Society.